buildpacks/rfcs/text/0000-api-version-compat.md

 Now that the APIs have stabilized we can realistically guarantee that we will not make breaking lifecycle changes before the implementation of the 1.0 APIs are released.

 ## Deprecations
-We will allow the spec to remove features in a minor API and interperet this as a deprecated feature in the lifecycle.
+We will allow the spec to remove features in a minor API and interpret this as a deprecated feature in the lifecycle.
-Previous we never formalized rules around deprecations.
+Previously, we never formalized rules around deprecations.
 This made sense because all API changes have been breaking.
-However, deprecations can aid platform and buldpack as they prepare to perform a major API upgrade.
+However, deprecations can aid platforms and buildpacks as they prepare to perform a major API upgrade.

 The lifecycle will support deprecation modes to allow platform/buildpack authors to curate the experience for users and/or filter for deprecations relevant to their use case.